-Differences between adjustable and fixed rate loans
+Differences between adjustable and fixed loans

-ARMs usually start at a very low rate that may increase over time.
-You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the initial rate is fixed for three or five years.
+ARMs usually start out at a very low rate that may increase as the loan ages.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust.
-Loans like this are often best for people who anticipate moving in three or five years.
-These types of adjustable rate programs are best for borrowers who plan to sell their house or refinance before the loan adjusts.
+These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are best for borrowers who expect to move within three or five years.
+These types of adjustable rate programs most benefit borrowers who plan to sell their house or refinance before the loan adjusts.

 Most borrowers who choose ARMs do so when they want to get lower introductory rates and do not plan on remaining in the house for any longer than this initial low-rate period.
 ARMs can be risky when property values go down and borrowers are unable to sell their home or refinance.